-1 Comment 2 This section is based in part on the Washington APA, West's RCWA 34.05.470.
-This 3 section creates a general right to seek reconsideration of a recommended or final order.
-4 Subsection (b) must be read concurrently with Section 507(d), which excuses exhaustion to the 5 extent that a provision of this [act] provides for excuse.
+1 an agency's procedural rules for reconsideration, if any, the time for filing a petition for judicial 2 review does not begin until the agency disposes of the petition for reconsideration as provided in 3 Section 503(d).
+4 (c) If a petition is filed under subsection (a), the presiding officer shall issue a written 5 order not later than [20] days after the filing denying the petition, granting the petition and 6 dissolving or modifying the final order, or granting the petition and setting the matter for further 7 proceedings.
+The petition may be granted only if the presiding officer states findings of facts, 8 conclusions of law, and the reasons for granting the petition.
+9 Comment 10 11 12 13 14 -This section is based in part on the Washington APA, West's RCWA 34.05.470.
+This section creates a general right to seek reconsideration of a recommended or final order.
+Subsection (b) must be read concurrently with Section 507(d), which excuses exhaustion to the extent that a provision of this [act] provides for excuse.
 See also 1981 MSAPA Section 4-218.
-6 7 SECTION 417.
+15 SECTION 417.
 STAY.
-Except as otherwise provided by law other than this [act], a 8 party, not later than [seven] days after the parties are notified of the order, may request the 9 agency to stay a final order pending judicial review.
-The agency may grant the request for a stay 10 pending judicial review if an agency finds that justice so requires.
-The agency may grant or deny 11 the request for stay of the order before, on, or after the effective date of the order.
-12 Comment 13 The 1961 MSAPA § 15 contained a provision for a stay.
-Stays are sometimes necessary 14 to preserve the status quo pending agency review or judicial review.
-This section is based in part 15 of 1981 MSAPA Section 4-217.
-The second sentence of this section is based on Section 705 of 16 the federal administrative procedure act.
-17 18 SECTION 418.
+Except as otherwise provided by law other than this [act], a 16 party, not later than [seven] days after the parties are notified of the order, may request the 17 agency to stay a final order pending judicial review.
+The agency may grant the request for a stay 18 pending judicial review if an agency finds that justice so requires.
+The agency may grant or deny 19 the request for stay of the order before, on, or after the effective date of the order.
+20 Comment 21 22 23 24 25 The 1961 MSAPA § 15 contained a provision for a stay.
+Stays are sometimes necessary to preserve the status quo pending agency review or judicial review.
+This section is based in part of 1981 MSAPA Section 4-217.
+The second sentence of this section is based on Section 705 of the federal administrative procedure act.
+26 SECTION 418.
 AVAILABILITY OF ORDERS; INDEX.
-19 (a) Except as otherwise provided in subsections (b) and (c), an agency shall create an 20 index of all final orders in contested cases and make the index and all final orders available for 21 public inspection and copying, at cost, in its principal offices.
-22 (b) Final orders or decisions that are exempt, privileged, or otherwise made confidential 23 or protected from disclosure by [the public records law of this state] are not public records and 24 may not be indexed.
-25 (c) A final order may be excluded from an index and disclosure only by order of the 26 presiding officer with a written statement of reasons attached to the order.
-If the presiding 27 officer determines it is possible to redact a final order that is exempt, privileged, or otherwise 28 made confidential or protected from disclosure by [the public records law of this state] so that it
+27 (a) Except as otherwise provided in subsections (b) and (c), an agency shall create an index of all final orders in contested cases and make the index and all final orders available for

-1 complies with the requirements of that law, the redacted order may be placed in the index and
+- 1 public inspection and copying, at cost, in its principal offices. - -(b) Final orders or decisions that are exempt, privileged, or otherwise made confidential or protected from disclosure by [the public records law of this state] are not public records and may not be indexed. - (c) A final order may be excluded from an index and disclosure only by order of the presiding officer with a written statement of reasons attached to the order.
+If the presiding officer determines it is possible to redact a final order that is exempt, privileged, or otherwise made confidential or protected from disclosure by [the public records law of this state] so that it complies with the requirements of that law, the redacted order may be placed in the index and published. - (d) An agency may not rely on a final order adverse to a party other than the agency as precedent in future adjudications unless the agency designates the order as a precedent, and the order has been published, placed in an index, and made available for public inspection.